Geovation/tiler/docs/SETUP.md

 #### Remove Container

  `docker rm tiler`

-## Accessing and Using Tiler

-The easiest way is to use the run script:

-`./run.sh someconfig`

-Where someconfig is a config file with the path `tiler/tiler-data/configs/someconfig.tiler.json`.
-You can also run tests using:

-`./run.sh --test`

-To access Tiler in an interactive mode you can run:

- `./shell.sh`

 **From here you can begin to run commands given in the usage of the main [README](https://github.com/Geovation/tiler/blob/master/README.md)**